Master of Arts in Gender, Peace and Security (MGPS)

 The Course is opened to individuals in Africa and the wider world.
 Targeted personnel working with the following institutions /organizations in Africa and outside the continent are encouraged to apply:

 - International and Regional Organizations (e.g. UN, AU, SADC, ECOWAS).

 - Civil/ Public Servants.

-The Course will be organized in three modular sessions as follows:
+The course will be organized in three modular semesters as follows: